 Mango butter is an amazing emollient that works well with all skin types, and is gentle enough to use on children.
 Because it melts at skin temperature, this creamy butter absorbs quickly, leaving lasting, nourishing moisture.
 And since it’s absorbed so fast, it’s an ideal ingredient when you don’t want to be left with that greasy feeling that other plant butters (such as coconut or macadamia) are known for.

 You can find mango butter in my Neroli & Lemon Balancing Moisturizer.
 It’s designed for all skin types but especially for oily, combination, and blemished.
 It’s a light, oil balancing moisturizer that’s perfect for calming redness and healing scars.

 I’ve also included it in all my tinted moisturizers for a nourishing, light base.
 All that’s left behind after it melts softly into your skin is a hint of colour and zinc-oxide for UVA and UVB protection.
 Mango butter’s healing and antioxidant properties are also very welcome in a product designed to protect your skin from the sun.
-Shop the tinted moisturizers here.
+Check out my guide to Tinted Moisturizers.

 After all this talk about mangos, you’re probably craving tropical fruit as much as I am.
 If so, you’ll also want to try the Tropical Fruit & Coconut Rejuvenating Mask.
 This 2021 CertClean Beauty Finalist contains mango, coconut, pineapple, and apple powders for a tropical scent and powerful exfoliation.
 The mango powder supports the skin’s structure by boosting collagen and elastin, and contains valuable skin-loving antioxidants and vitamins.